 From the Editor

-As with each issue, we are pleased to provide an at-a-glance overview of the wide range of visual arts exhibitions, programs and events at Miami University.
+To close out this issue, we are pleased to provide a simplified At-A-Glance overview of the wide range of visual arts exhibitions, programs and events at Miami University.
 I encourage you to use the schedule to plan your regular visits and engage with the visual arts.
-Plenty of opportunities exist—ENJOY the Visual Arts at Miami and welcome to the new academic year!
+Plenty of opportunities exist—ENJOY the Visual Arts at Miami and welcome back to another exciting semester!

 Sherri Krazl, Editor